ewaldhorn/ewaldhorn/README.md

 ## Find out more if you really need to
 Visit [my CodersRank profile](https://profile.codersrank.io/user/ewaldhorn) if you are utterly bored and want to see some pretty graphs, with a vague indication of how I keep myself busy.

-## Being picked on
+## Being picked on by recruiters
-Oh my hat is Vanessa picking on me again?
-Whatever did I do!?
+Oh my hat is Vanessa picking on my dumb profile again?
+Hello Vanessa!